TheLazySquid/Gimloader/plugins/README.md

 ## CustomUI [code](./CustomUI) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/CustomUI/build/CustomUI.js)

 This plugin lets you customize a few things about the Gimkit UI.
-Most importantly, it lets you make and use custom themes in both 1d and 2d modes and adds dark mode.
+Most importantly, it lets you make and use custom themes in both 1d and 2d modes.